SpaceG/spaceg.github.io/_posts/2015-07-07-mongoDB-database-for-scalability-performance-Agility.markdown

-Install the Latest Development Release of MongoDB
+<strong> Install the Latest Development Release of MongoDB</strong>
 To install the latest development release for use in testing and development, issue the following command in a system shell: